nexus-js/nexusHub/docs/deploymentInstructions.md

 ### Hyper

-Now we can run a few commands to get our app running on hyper.
+Now we can run a few commands to get our app running on Hyper.
 You will notice that the commands are similar to GitHub's, making them easier to remember.

-First we pull from DockerHub to hyper:
+First we pull from DockerHub to Hyper:

 ```
 hyper pull tatecarson/dice-game
 ```

-Run the container on hyper.
-Below we run in detached mode, name our app on hyper and explicitly publish ports then tell hyper we want ot run the app we just pulled.
+Run the container on Hyper.
+Below we run in detached mode, name our app on Hyper and explicitly publish ports then tell Hyper we want ot run the app we just pulled.

 ```
 hyper run -d --name dice-game -p 8000:8000 tatecarson/dice-game